TheAlgorithms/JavaScript/CONTRIBUTING.md

 Algorithms should:

-* have intuitive class and function names that make their purpose clear to readers
+* have intuitive class and function names that make their purpose clear to readers.
-* use JavaScript naming conventions and intuitive variable names to ease comprehension
+* use JavaScript naming conventions and intuitive variable names to ease comprehension.
-* be flexible to take different input values
+* be flexible to take different input values.
-* raise JavaScript exceptions (RangeError, etc.) on erroneous input values
+* raise JavaScript exceptions (RangeError, etc.) on erroneous input values.

 Algorithms in this repo should not be how-to examples for existing JavaScript packages.
 Instead, they should perform internal calculations or manipulations to convert input values into different output values.
 Those calculations or